 Work highlights

-- Representing generic pharma manufacturer Strides Pharma, Inc. in connection with a series of actions consolidated under In Re: Generic Pharmaceuticals Pricing Antitrust Litigation.
+• Defending generic pharma manufacturer Strides Pharma, Inc. in the In Re Generic Pharmaceuticals Pricing Antitrust Litigation in the Eastern District of Pennsylvania.

 O'Melveny & Myers LLP